 Stock Advisor

-The “Stock Advisor” is The Motley Fool’s flagship service.
+The “Stock Advisor” is The Motley Fool’s flagship service and claim to fame.

-Launched in 2002, it offers monthly stock picks from the company’s co-founders, Tom and David Gardner, who each manage separate teams of analysts.
-The service recommends stocks from established companies with proven track records and strong growth potential.
-Stock Advisor also advises when to sell, a feature differentiating it from many other stock-picking services.
+Launched in 2002, Stock Advisor offers 2 monthly stock picks The service recommends stocks from established companies with proven track records and strong growth potential.
+Stock Advisor also advises when to sell, a feature that differentiates it from many other stock-picking services.

-• Long-Term Investors: The service particularly benefits those focused on long-term wealth growth.
-Focusing on companies with sustainable competitive advantages and potential for long-term growth, The Motley Fool encourages a buy-and-hold strategy, which can lead to substantial returns over time.
+- Long-Term Investors: The service particularly benefits those focused on long-term wealth growth.
+The Motley Fool encourages a buy-and-hold strategy, which could potentially lead to substantial returns over time.

 PROs and CONS Explained